-- Reviewed applicable laws to obtain an understanding of the legal framework governing Triumph operations. - Reviewed applicable laws, Triumph policies and procedures, and other guidelines, and interviewed Triumph's Executive Director, independent contractors, Board members, independent certified public accounting firm, and legal advisor to gain an understanding of Triumph controls for administering awards and managing financial and other administrative activities. - From the population of 22 pre-applications for awards submitted to Triumph during the period July 2020 through June 2021, examined Triumph records for 8 selected pre-applications to determine whether pre-applications were evaluated based on the criteria established in Section 288.8017, Florida Statutes, and eligibility decisions were sufficiently documented and communicated to applicants. - Interviewed Triumph management, reviewed Triumph policies and procedures, and examined Triumph records to determine whether Triumph required management and independent contractors to attest, in writing, that they would comply with established Triumph conflict of interest policies and were independent of, and had no conflicts of interest related to, the applicants they were responsible for evaluating. - From the population of nine applications for awards received by Triumph during the period July 2020 through June 2021, examined Triumph records for four selected applications to determine whether applications were appropriately evaluated based on the criteria established in Section 288.8017, Florida Statutes, and approval or denial decisions were sufficiently documented and communicated to applicants. - Examined the four applications for awards, totaling \$20,329,595, approved by the Board to enter into term sheet negotiations during the period July 2020 through June 2021 to determine whether Triumph staff obtained Board approval prior to negotiating terms with the applicants and whether Triumph posted its intent to award on Triumph's Web site in accordance with Section 288.8016(4), Florida Statutes. - Examined the ten award agreements, totaling \$44,921,460, executed by Triumph during the period July 2020 through June 2021 to determine whether Triumph included in the award agreements the provisions specified in Section 288.8017, Florida Statutes. - From the population of 40 award agreements, totaling \$255,919,241, subject to Triumph monitoring during the period July 2020 through June 2021, examined Triumph records for
+- Reviewed applicable laws to obtain an understanding of the legal framework governing Triumph operations. - Reviewed applicable laws, rules, Triumph policies and procedures, and other guidelines, and interviewed Triumph's Executive Director, independent contractors, Board members, independent certified public accounting firm, and legal advisor to obtain an understanding of Triumph controls and responsibilities for administering awards and managing financial and other administrative activities. - Inquired of Triumph management regarding whether Triumph made any expenditures or entered into any contracts under the authority granted by an applicable state of emergency declaration during the period July 2021 through June 2022. - From the population of 28 pre-applications for awards submitted to Triumph during the period July 2021 through June 2022, examined Triumph records for 12 selected pre-applications to determine whether pre-applications were evaluated based on the criteria established in Section 288.8017, Florida Statutes, and eligibility decisions were sufficiently documented and communicated to applicants. - Interviewed Triumph management, reviewed Triumph policies and procedures, and examined Triumph records to determine whether Triumph required management and independent contractors to attest, in writing, that they would comply with established Triumph conflict of interest policies and were independent of, and had no conflicts of interest related to, the applicants they were responsible for evaluating. - From the population of 12 applications for awards received by Triumph during the period July 2021 through June 2022, examined Triumph records for 7 selected applications to determine whether applications were appropriately evaluated based on the criteria established in Section 288.8017, Florida Statutes, and approval or denial decisions were sufficiently documented and communicated to applicants. - Examined the seven applications for awards, totaling \$54,837,125, approved by the Board to enter into term sheet negotiations during the period July 2021 through June 2022 to determine whether Triumph staff obtained Board approval prior to negotiating terms with the applicants and whether Triumph posted its intent to award on Triumph's Web site in accordance with Section 288.8016(4), Florida Statutes. - Examined the eight award agreements, totaling \$78,881,510, executed by Triumph during the period July 2021 through June 2022 to determine whether Triumph included in the award agreements the provisions specified in Section 288.8017, Florida Statutes. - From the population of 48 award agreements, totaling \$348,010,907, subject to Triumph monitoring during the period July 2021 through June 2022, examined Triumph records for 18 selected award agreements, totaling \$262,982,008, to determine whether Triumph effectively monitored awardee compliance with award agreement terms and conditions.